Want to create a flexible work environment?

 - Pick/drop their kids at childcare if they’re a working parent.

-Additionally, with the COVID-19 pandemic disrupting work activities everywhere, creating a flexible working environment helps employees easily balance their work and home activities.
+Additionally, creating a flexible working environment helps employees easily balance their work and home activities.

 Having this balance also increases job satisfaction which translates to increased employee retention.